Need Foundation Repairs?

 Exterior brick separation or masonry cracks

-Cracks in masonry, especially longer zig zag or straight brick cracks are common signs of foundation movement.
-If you have cracks in your masonry, brick, or siding, there is a good chance that your foundation is moving.
+Cracks in masonry, especially longer zig-zag or straight brick cracks are common signs of residential slab foundation movement.
+If you have cracks in your masonry, brick, or siding, there is a good chance that your foundation is moving and you should look into a Fort Worth home foundation repair.

 Sidewalks, Driveways, and Patios

-We often receive calls for damaged sidewalks, driveways and patios that are not attached to a home.
+We often receive calls for damaged sidewalks, driveways, and patios that are not attached to a home.
 These concrete surfaces generally are 3′ to 5″ thick with little reinforcement.
-They tend to move much easier than your homes foundation and require a different repair than what we typically provide.
-We can replace driveways, patios, and sidewalks as needed when we are repairing a homes foundation.
-However, we do not provide this as a stand alone service.
+They tend to move much easier than your home’s foundation and require a different Fort Worth home foundation repair than what we typically provide.
+We can replace driveways, patios, and sidewalks as needed when we are repairing the foundation of a home.
+However, we do not provide this as a stand-alone service.

 Water pooling around your foundation

-The long term health of your home depends on constant, balanced soil moisture under your home.
-The greater the change (even in one area) the more likely you will experience foundation problems needing repair.
-Look for water pooling around your home after a heavy rain.
-Also watch for areas that remain soggy or muddy for extended periods after a rain.
+The long-term health of your home depends on constant, balanced soil moisture under your home.
+The greater the change (even in one area) the more likely you will experience the need for Fort Worth home foundation repair.
+Look for water pooling around your home after heavy rain.
+Also, watch for areas that remain soggy or muddy for extended periods after rain.

-We inspect hundreds of homes each year in the early stages of damage due to seasonal foundation movement.
+We inspect hundreds of homes each year in the early stages of damage due to seasonal residential slab foundation movement.
 These early signs often show less than one inch of seasonal movement.

 Early detection and repair will likely save thousands of dollars in later repairs.
 Potential damage increases as seasons change from dry to wet and back again.
 And these costs increase far beyond simply lifting one corner of your home.
-When seasonal movement is ignored, future plumbing repair, adjustments, and cosmetic repairs can exceed the cost of foundation repair.
+When seasonal movement is ignored, future plumbing repairs, adjustments, and cosmetic repairs can exceed the cost of a Fort Worth home foundation repair alone.

 These are the main signs of foundation movement.
-Whether your have a business or home, if you think your foundations have problem, call us and we will come give you a free foundation evaluation.
+Whether you have a business or home, if you think your foundations have a problem, call us and we will come give you a free Forth Worth home foundation repair evaluation.
 Advanced Foundation Repair offers the most precise foundation inspection available.